canjs/can-migrate/README.md

 1. Repeat 2-6 until all modlet or components are migrated and tests are passing.

 Note: If you are using steal, ensure you are running on Steal 0.16 or greater.

-If you are interested in running a particular transform o

 ## transforms.json